 I offer this explanation: Acceptance is living in a state of Duality.

 And as survivors, we exist in duality.
-It is in this state that we go beyond surviving to find meaning, hope, joy, to live a life that honors those we lost.
+It is in this state that we go beyond surviving to find meaning, hope, and joy to live a life that honors those we lost.